aitkazbi/alx-system_engineering-devops/0x01-shell_permissions/README.md

       -Group: no permission at all
       -Other users: all the permissions
 - 9.Write a script that sets the mode of the file hello to this.
-- 10.Write a script that sets the mode of the file hello the same as olleh’s mode.
+- 10.Write a script that sets the mode of the file hello the same as olleh’s mo   de.
+- 11.Create a script that adds execute permission to all subdirectories of the   current directory for the owner, the group owner and all other users.